moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/talisman.md

 !!! note
     You should never share your seed phrase (mnemonic) or private key with anyone.
 This gives them direct access to your funds.
 This guide is for educational purposes only.

-## Configuring Talisman for your EVM ContainerChain {: #configuring-talisman-for-your-evm-containerchain }
+## Configuring Talisman for Your EVM ContainerChain {: #configuring-talisman-for-your-evm-containerchain }

 To configure Talisman for your EVM ContainerChain, open the Talisman Extension and click on the **More Options** tab.
 Then, take the following steps: